flipk/pfkutils/uuz/README.txt

 roughly equivalent to "gzip -9".

 The (optional) encryption used is AES256 in CBC mode, as supplied by the mbedtls crypto library.
+The key for AES256 is generated using SHA256 of the supplied password (TODO: use a more formal KDF method).
-The IV for CBC mode is reinitialized on every file.
-If encryption is enabled, then SHA-256-HMAC is used as well; HMAC is done in blocks of roughly 4 kilobytes; a salt value is used on each HMAC unit.
+The IV for CBC mode is randomly generated for every file.
+When encryption is enabled, SHA-256-HMAC is also used as well; HMAC is done in blocks of roughly 4 kilobytes.
+The key for each HMAC is constructed by concatenating the following values:
+  - the encryption key;
+  - the message size as a decimal ascii string;
+  - and a random salt value as a decimal ascii string.

 UUZ files are text files containing only ASCII characters between 0x20 (space) and 0x7e (tidle), and newlines characters; the encoder creates